GamerSoft24/Software/Programs.md

 ## VBSoft

+1 -> All Messages Boxes (all msg boxex.vbs): Displays all the message boxes of Windows.

 ### CD Ejects:

 1 -> CD Eject No Delay (cd eject no delay.vbs): Will open your CD/DVD+-RW Drive and when you close it it reopens.
 Effect only works on SlimLine drives as they cannot retract their disc tray.